OMARI1988/patentprocessor/readme.md

 ## run the first test

+You have to unzim the patent files manually.

 we now process files by year and create a different db per week
 ```
 python start.py 2010